 The target of the Practical Conversation Course is to have the students widen the areas of communication by themselves and enjoy their life in Japan more richly and independently.
 To achieve this goal, the lessons focus on improving conversational skills.
-They are structured with situations that students would likely encounter in their daily lives in Japan.
-Each level up to and including level 5 can be completed with 4 weeks of lessons, however students can learn up to 16 weeks in level Upper 5.
+The lesson in the beginner levels are structured with situations that students would likely encounter in their daily lives in Japan.
+As the level goes up, the range of conversation widens from daily topics to social and specialized ones.
+Each level up to and including level 5 can be completed with 4 weeks of lessons, however students can learn up to 16 weeks each in level 6 and 7.
 The Practical Conversation Course 20, which has an elective class everyday is recommended if students wish to improve reading and writing skills.

 The original textbook for the Practical Conversation Course is structured with situations that students would likely encounter in their daily lives in Japan.
 Along with practical vocabulary and expressions useful in real life, the textbook visualizes grammatical structures (Ezoe grammar) to promote efficient learning and understanding.

 The textbooks of level 6 and 7 are commercial materials "TOBIRA: Gateway to Advanced Japanese" and "Daigakuseini narutameno nihongo."